camunda/camunda-docs/versioned_docs/version-8.5/guides/getting-started-java-spring.md

 To start a process instance programmatically, take the following steps:

-1. In `ProcessPaymentsApplication.java`, instantiate a static logger and declare `zeebeClient` with the `@Autowired` annotation.
-To convert the application to a `CommandLineRunner`, add `implements CommandLineRunner` to the class declaration `public class ProcessPaymentsApplication implements CommandLineRunner`.
+1. In `ProcessPaymentsApplication.java`, convert the application to a `CommandLineRunner`, by adding `implements CommandLineRunner` to the `ProcessPaymentsApplication` class declaration.
+Instantiate a static `Logger` variable, and an instance variable named `zeebeClient` with the `@Autowired` annotation.

 ```java
 @SpringBootApplication